 The process of setting charges for, and benefits provided by, an insurance policy or annuity contract at issue.
-Examples of charges include premiums, cost of insurance charges, separate account charges, surrender charges, policy fees, and target interest rate spreads.
-Examples of benefits include death benefits, surrender benefits, dividends, and income benefits.
+Examples of charges include premiums, cost of insurance charges, separate account charges, surrender charges, and policy fees.
+Examples of benefits include death benefits, surrender benefits, and income benefits.

-An evaluation of a product’s expected financial results using a set of assumptions, a specified model, and specified profitability metric(s).
+An evaluation of a product’s expected financial return using a set of pricing assumptions and a specified model framework.

-A measurement used to assess a product’s expected level of financial results.
+A measurement used to assess a product’s expected level of financial return.

 Amounts to absorb potential unexpected losses resulting from severe events.

-Analysis performed by changing an assumption or set of assumptions and comparing the results to those resulting from the baseline assumption(s).
+Analysis performed by changing an assumption or set of assumptions and comparing the results to those resulting from the original assumption(s).